-The ACF is back on the road in February and March, with a series of events in Perth and Adelaide designed for artists and arts organisations to make the most of our fundraising platform.
-Come along and meet ACF Manager Syrie Payne, who will take you through all you need to know about fundraising for your art […]
+The ACF is back on the road in March, with a series of events in Adelaide designed for artists and arts organisations to make the most of our fundraising platform.
+Come along and meet ACF Manager Syrie Payne, who will take you through all you need to know about fundraising for your art practice including top tips […]

 You could be eligible for up to $10,000 for artists and up to $25,000 or $50,000 for arts organisations through Creative Partnerships Australia’s matched funding programs.